patilbhishmesh/Alolan_vulpix/README.md

 # Alolan_vulpix
-This project is made for the poketwo discord Bot
+This project is made for the poketwo discord Bo